Arizona First-Time Home Buying Assistance Programs & Grants

 Applicants must be first-time homebuyers (you can’t have owned a home within the past three years) unless you’re a qualified military veteran or buying in a designated area.
 The nonprofit Community Investment Corporation administers the MCC program; income and purchase price limitations may vary by county.

 To Apply: You can apply for the credit certificate when you take out a home loan through a state-approved participating lender.
-To get the credit, you’ll need to complete IRS Form 8396 when you file your taxes.
+You can schedule an appointment with Arizona’s Community Investment Corporation (CIC) to learn more.
+The organization is not always accepting applications, so check back.

 Federal Programs for First-Time Homebuyers